-- 3.1.1 Appendices F and G should be read in conjunction with Section 3.1 (Travel Plans). - 3.1.2 The National Planning Policy Framework (NPPF) (2021) advises that: "All developments which generate significant amounts of movement should be required to provide a Travel Plan."
-This ties into the Department for Transport Circular 02/2013 which states the 'implementation of a robust travel plan that promotes use of sustainable transport modes such as walking, cycling and public transport is an effective means of managing the impact of development on the road network, and reducing the need for major transport infrastructure.' - 3.1.3 A Travel Plan is required whenever a Transport Assessment is provided.
-Where a Transport Statement is provided a Full Travel Plan must also be included.
-Please refer to Appendix F. - 3.1.4 The NPPF and the corresponding National Planning Practice Guidance (NPPG) provides advice on the overarching principles of Travel Plans including advice on preparation, content and monitoring.
-This guidance should be considered when preparing a Travel Plan for a development in the borough.
-The approach to these matters will need to be agreed with the Council prior to submission of the planning application. - 3.1.5 A Travel Plan is a strategy and action plan to minimise single occupancy car travel and improve accessibility to a development by a range of modes.
+- 3.1.1 Appendices F, G and H to be read in conjunction with Section 3.1 (Travel Plans). - 3.1.2 The National Planning Policy Framework (NPPF) (2021) advises that: "All developments which generate significant amounts of movement should be required to provide a Travel Plan." - 3.1.3 A Travel Plan is required whenever a Transport Assessment is provided.
+Where a Transport Statement is provided a full Travel Plan must also be included.
+Please refer to Appendix G. - 3.1.4 The NPPF and the corresponding National Planning Practice Guidance (NPPG) provides advice on the overarching principles of Travel Plans including advice on preparation, content and monitoring.
+This guidance should be considered when preparing a Travel Plan for a development in the borough, however the full agreement of these matters will need to be agreed with the Council prior to submission of the planning application. - 3.1.5 A Travel Plan is a strategy and action plan to minimise single occupancy car travel and improve accessibility to a development by a range of modes.
 It must set out time bound targets and clearly defined measures for achieving those targets.
-Regular monitoring and updates must be provided to the Council to confirm that measures have been implemented and whether agreed targets have been met. - 3.1.6 A Travel Plan Bond will be required, and the size of the bond will depend on the scale of development, site accessibility, provision of infrastructure and robustness of targets.
-In summary, the greater accessibility of the site, provision of infrastructure, enhancements to public transport, cycle and walking links the greater the likelihood that a reduced bond can be agreed.
-When targets have not been achieved the Travel Plan Bond will be used by North Tyneside Council to implement additional sustainable transport measures, such as installing new cycle links or funding public transport services. - 3.1.7 A Travel Plan is specific to a site or development and will consider all travel to and from the site, including, for example, residents, staff, visitors, students, clients, deliveries and fleet movements.
+Regular monitoring and updates must be provided to the Council to confirm that measures have been implemented and whether or not agreed targets have been met. - 3.1.6 A Travel Plan Bond will be required, and the size of the bond will depend on the scale of development, site accessibility, provision of infrastructure and robustness of targets.
+This is outlined in Appendix F. In summary, the greater accessibility of the site, provision of infrastructure, enhancements to public transport, cycle and walking links is likely to result in a reduced bond.
+When targets have not been achieved the Travel Plan Bond will be used by North Tyneside Council to implement additional sustainable transport measures. - 3.1.7 A Travel Plan is specific to a site or development and will consider all travel to and from the site, including, for example, staff, visitors, students, clients, deliveries and fleet movements.
 Early engagement with the Council is required to ensure that appropriate measures are addressed and included.

-- 3.1.8 There are several types of Travel Plans which will be accepted by the Council subject to the type of development.
-Typically, Full Travel Plans are to be submitted where the proposed use and accessibility needs are known.
-In some circumstances Framework or Interim Travel Plan's will be accepted where the future occupants of the development may not be known.
-However, the Interim Framework or Travel Plan would be expected to cover the outcome targets for the maximum levels of trip.
-It would also be expected to state when the Full Travel Plan will be completed. - 3.1.9 Applicants are required to identify a Travel Plan Coordinator who will remain responsible for the delivery, monitoring and reporting of the Travel Plan.
+- 3.1.8 Developers are required to identify a Travel Plan Coordinator who will remain responsible for the delivery, monitoring and reporting of the Travel Plan.
 In the absence of a Travel Plan Coordinator being identified at the planning stage, the application may not be validated.
-This will ensure all new developments are delivering effective Travel Plans, reducing car-borne trips and encouraging sustainable travel.
-The applicant would be required to provide a monitoring fee for the officer time spent reviewing travel plans and agreeing future measures with the Travel Plan Coordinator.
-The monitoring fee would be agreed on an individual basis per development. - 3.1.10 When developments impact the Strategic Road Network (SRN), the nature of the Travel Plan measures need to be specifically developed in conjunction with National Highways. - 3.1.11 The Council will provide a scoping document to the applicant at the pre-application stage.
-The scoping document should be used as a guide to the requirements of the Travel Plan. - 3.1.12 Applicants will be required to enter into a legal agreement for an annual Travel Plan monitoring fee from first occupation to 5 years post-final occupation.
-The annual monitoring fee costs will vary based on size and type of development and will be agreed during the application process.
+This will ensure all new developments are delivering effective Travel Plans, reducing car-borne trips and encouraging sustainable travel. - 3.1.9 When developments impact the Strategic Road Network (SRN), the nature of the Travel Plan measures need to be specifically developed in conjunction with National Highways. - 3.1.10 A scoping document will be provided to indicate minimum requirements of the Travel Plan. - 3.1.11 Developers will be required to enter into a legal agreement for an annual Travel Plan monitoring fee from first occupation to 5 years post-final occupation.
+The annual monitoring fee costs will vary based on size and type of development and will be agreed during the submission process.